karol-bekieszczuk/errander/docs/README.md

 Every errand has assigned users, name, description, status, address and geolocation on which bases Google map displayed in new and detail errand templates.

-# TODO
-Errand history is archived by [jazzband/django-simple-history](https://github.com/jazzband/django-simple-history) and available by clicking on history button in errand detail template.
+Errand history is archived by [jazzband/django-simple-history](https://github.com/jazzband/django-simple-history) and available to download in .csv format, or by clicking on "Show history" button in errand detail template.

 ## Tests